nicklausroach/sprocketship/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-`sprocketship` makes it easy to develop, manage, and deploy stored procedures in snowflake.
+`sprocketship` makes it easy to develop, manage, and deploy stored procedures in Snowflake.
 Using the language of your choosing, you can write the contents of your stored procedure separately from its configurations (e.g., `EXECUTE AS`, `RETURN TYPE`, etc.).